Become a Friend

 "I find myself grateful for learning new and positive things, which has transformed my fundamental attitude about what mutual relations in the body of Christ can be.
 I do hope that what I’ve learned through CCS will be able to make a small yet meaningful contribution to developing the mutual understanding of Catholic and Protestant relations in the context of Korea." (full text

-"The decision of the CCS to understand theology not as an abstract, dry academic science available only to a few, but as a dynamic, ever-changing discipline, which both shapes, and in turn is shaped by, the life of the church, has produced a unique scholarly environment; one in which the pursuit of theological learning, both that of its staff and students, is placed within the broader narrative of the Christian community and its ever changing witness to the Gospel." (full text
+"The decision of the CCS to understand theology as a dynamic, ever-changing discipline, which both shapes, and in turn is shaped by, the life of the church, has produced a unique scholarly environment; one in which the pursuit of theological learning, both that of its staff and students, is placed within the broader narrative of the Christian community and its ever changing witness to the Gospel." (full text

 "I am researching how Catholic charities understand their identity, and how their links to the Catholic Church and its teaching influence their practice.
 Using empirical methods, I am exploring how they embody or engage with Catholic social teaching, and what they represent in the relationship between church and state.
-The research is funded by the Plater Trust, and will aim to be of use to Catholic charities as well as providing a voice for their experience in academic and ecclesial debate." (full text
+The research aims to be of use to Catholic charities as well as providing a voice for their experience in academic and ecclesial debate." (full text

 "I’m incredibly grateful for the financial support I’ve received and for the opportunity to be connected with the Center for Catholic Studies.
 I’ve learned so much from the variety of seminars hosted by the CCS this year and have benefitted from the many opportunities for discussion during the shared meals following each seminar." (full text